World Canada | |||

 1911 1 Dec

-191-
+191- |

 In the evening in the home of Hippolyte and Laura Dreyfus Barney at 15 Rue Greuze 'Abdu'l-Bahá gave His last talk in Paris for this trip.
 [PT168-172; ABF240-243; SoW Vol 2 No 16 December 31, 1911 p6]

-• `Abdu'l-Bahá, Travels of; `Abdu'l-Bahá, First Western tour; `Abdu'l-Bahá, Talks other; Hippolyte Dreyfus-Barney; Laura Clifford Barney; Paris, France; France
+`Abdu'l-Bahá, First Western tour; `Abdu'l-Bahá, Talks other; `Abdu'l-Bahá, Travels of; France; Hippolyte Dreyfus-Barney; Laura Clifford Barney; Paris, France | |

 1911 30 Nov - 7 Dec

-191-
+191- |

 It was about this time that 'Abdu'l-Bahá sent four Bahá'ís to Germany to assist with the teaching and the consolidation of the Faith.
 They were: Lady Blomfield, a Mrs Earl, Mírzá Asadu'lláh-i-Isfáhaání and Mirza Ahmad Sohrab.
 They remained in Stuttgart until the 7th of December.